evmts/tevm-monorepo/README.md

 # evmts-monorepo

-EVMts core enables direct evm execution clientside with forge cheat codes (not implemented yet)
+Evmts core enables direct evm execution clientside with forge cheat codes (not implemented yet)

-EVMts imports enable a streamlined dev experience with direct solidity imports and integration with Wagmi
+Evmts imports enable a streamlined dev experience with direct solidity imports and integration with Wagmi

 ## Get Started Quick with the [NEXT.js starter project](https://github.com/evmts/evmts-next-example)

 ## Visit [Docs](https://evmts.dev/) for docs, guides, API and more! 📄

-## See [EVMts Beta project board](https://github.com/orgs/evmts/projects/1) for progress on the upcoming beta release! 💥
+## See [Evmts Beta project board](https://github.com/orgs/evmts/projects/1) for progress on the upcoming beta release! 💥

 ## Runtime libraries 📦